ali-moghadam/Bridge-MCP/TOOLS.md

 ### Current Limitations

 1. **Read-Only**: This server only reads data, it cannot:
-   - Create issues
+   - Create or update Jira issues
-   - Update issues
+   - Create or merge GitLab merge requests
-   - Add comments
+   - Add comments or approve MRs
-   - Change status
+   - Trigger pipelines or jobs
-   - Assign issues
+   - Change issue/MR status or assignments

-2. **VPN Required**: You must be connected to your VPN (e.g., FortiClient) to access your private Jira instance
+2. **VPN Required**: You must be connected to your VPN (e.g., FortiClient) to access your private instances (Jira, GitLab, Confluence)

 3. **Authentication**: Uses Personal Access Token (PAT), not OAuth